patrickfav/uber-adb-tools/README.md

 ### ADB Executable Location Strategy

 If you provide a custom location to adb, the tool will try to use it.
-Otherwise it will try to use, which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514 ).
+Otherwise it will try to use the one provided by the system, which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514 ).
 As a fallback, if the tool does not find the adb in `PATH` it tries to check some default locations for the Android SDK.
-One of these default location checks involves checking if `$ANDROID_HOME`/`%ANDROID_HOME%` is set, so if you don't want to set adb in PATH, use `ANDROID_HOME` environment variable.
+One of these default location checks involves checking if `ANDROID_HOME` is set, so if you don't want to set adb in `PATH`, use `ANDROID_HOME` environment variable.

 ## Used ADB commands